alberttrann/Paper_Classifier/README.md

 The champion architecture, achieving **90.4% accuracy**, leverages the principle of "using the right tool for the right job" at every level.
 It combines the lexical precision of a tuned **Multinomial Naive Bayes** on n-gram TF-IDF features with the semantic nuance of a tuned, calibrated **k-Nearest Neighbors** on state-of-the-art **e5-base embeddings**, using a diverse **Decision Tree** to resolve ambiguities.
 The final verdict is rendered by a **Logistic Regression meta-learner**, which weighs the advice of these experts while also reviewing the raw TF-IDF evidence for itself.

-This project demonstrates conclusively that through systematic experimentation, data-driven refinement, and the intelligent combination of diverse feature representations and advanced ensemble techniques, it is possible to build a classifier that is significantly more powerful than the sum of its individual parts.

 #### Recap

 **Table 1: SciBERT - 1000 Samples per Category**